MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionRule.md

 If you set the email address of the reporting mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>, the same email address is also set in the *\-ReportSubmissionPolicy cmdlets:

-- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
+- Microsoft integrated reporting using Microsoft reporting tools in Outlook: ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses (all three must be the same value).
-- Third-party tools: The ThirdPartyReportAddresses parameter.
+- Microsoft integrated reporting using third-party reporting tools in Outlook: ThirdPartyReportAddresses.

 When you use this cmdlet to set the email address of the reporting mailbox, the corresponding parameters in the *\-ReportSubmissionPolicy cmdlets are not updated.